 Since both filmmakers had a past life in a garage band, it was inevitable they would create an homage to their lost dreams of rock stardom.
 Thus, Dust Nuggets, with a lighthearted twinge of melancholy, scorn, and self-rebuke, was born.

 The film is a cautionary tale, fable, and trip into the fantastic, but it won’t see the light of day — or the heart of darkness — for that matter, without funding.
 That’s where you come in.
 We’re looking for donations of any size, large or small.
 We’re not asking for nothing, mind you.
-We’ve got giveaways.
-Every hundred bucks or more gets you the passwords for our previously produced films.
-These award-winning shorts (A Perfect You and Traffic Opera) are not available anywhere for the general public.
-But for a heartfelt hundred bucks you can see both.
+This is a chance of a lifetime to get in with the in crowd.
+The in crowd being the team that brought you these award-winning shorts: A Perfect You and Traffic Opera.

 Here’s what Dancing with Films said about Traffic Opera: